Richik-main/Finanacial_emotion_detection_NLP/README.md

 I have employed a step-by-step approach, utilizing various methods, to analyze the data:

 Initially, I conducted basic data preprocessing.
 This involved removing punctuation, stop words, end lines, extra spaces, single characters, numbers, and special characters, using Gensim's small model and Python's re library.
+As the data is imbalaced I have used three techniques to get better prediction.
+The techiques are:
+1. **SMOTE technique**
+2.**Focal Loss** Used Focal loss with high alpha value and gamma value which gives more priority to the minority class.
+3. **Cost-Sensitive Learning:**: This involves modifying your learning algorithm so that it takes the class distribution or misclassification costs into account.

 1. For preliminary sentiment analysis, I utilized the Afinn tool, which yielded moderate results.